kubestellar/kubestellar/docs/content/direct/packaging.md

 For this controller, the ks/OTP repo produces a container image that appears at [ghcr.io/kubestellar/ocm-transport-plugin/transport-controller](https://github.com/kubestellar/ocm-transport-plugin/pkgs/container/ocm-transport-plugin%2Ftransport-controller).

 For this controller, the ks/ks repo produces a container image that appears at [ghcr.io/kubestellar/kubestellar/ocm-transport-controller](https://github.com/kubestellar/kubestellar/pkgs/container/kubestellar%2Focm-transport-controller).
+The image tag equals the KubeStellar release identifier (no leading `v`).

 TODO: document how the image is built and published, including explain versioning.